tmartin1/testr/README.md

 Import `testr` and the file to be tested into the spec file.
 Then use the testr methods in the structure shown below to test the imported function.

 ### Methods

+This package exposes the following global methods:

-* `describe` - Initialize a test suite and for grouping similar tests (like a specific method).
+* **`describe`** - Initialize a test suite and for grouping similar tests (like a specific method).
 Takes two parameters: a string to describe what is being tested, and a callback function, which holds the logic to define any variables needed by the tests and define the specific tests themselves, signified by `it` calls.
-* `it` - Test a specific method, or a specific part of a method. `it` calls must be inside of a `describe` callback function.
+* **`it`** - Test a specific method, or a specific part of a method. `it` calls must be inside of a `describe` callback function.
 Takes two parameters: a string to describe the specific functionality that is being tested, and a callback function, which holds the logic to setup the specific test parameters and execute the condition tests by calling the `expect` function.
-* `expect` - Defines a specific condition that needs to be met for the test to pass. `expect` calls must be inside of an `it` callback function.
+* **`expect`** - Defines a specific condition that needs to be met for the test to pass. `expect` calls must be inside of an `it` callback function.
 You can have more than one `expect` call inside a single `it` callback.

 ### Example
 ```R